Project manager

 What it's like

-Whatever the project, you’d need to have relevant technical knowledge.
+Whatever the project, you’ll need to have relevant technical knowledge.

-• create a detailed plan and schedule for each stage of the project
+creating a detailed plan and scheduling each stage of the project

 Explore more information about this job